-In connection with the completion of this offering, we expect to implement a director compensation program for our "non-management directors" (directors who are not executive officers of GMHI or its affiliates) as follows:
+In connection with the completion of this offering, we expect to implement a director compensation program for our non-employee and non-affiliated directors ("non-management directors"), of which the compensation components will be as follows:

-Cash (\$) Deferred Stock Units (\$) Total (\$)

-Annual Retainer for Board Service

-Annual Retainer for Non-Executive Chairperson

-Annual Retainer for a Lead Director

-Annual Retainer for Committee Chairs:

-Audit

-Compensation Committee

-Other Committees
+Cash (\$) Deferred Stock Units (\$) Total (\$) Annual Retainer for Board Service \$100,000 \$150,000 \$250,000 Annual Retainer for Non-Executive Chairperson \$80,000 \$120,000 \$200,000 Annual Retainer for a Lead Director \$20,000 \$20,000 Annual Retainer for Committee Chairs: Audit Committee \$25,000 \$25,000 Compensation Committee \$20,000 \$20,000 Other Committees \$15,000 \$15,000

 - Annual Retainer for Board Service.
-Each non-management director will be paid an annual retainer of \$ in quarterly installments in arrears.
-Of this amount, \$ will be paid in cash and \$ will be paid in the form of deferred stock units ("DSUs") to be granted under our 2021 Omnibus Incentive Plan, as described below.
-Instead of receiving a cash payment, non-management directors may elect to have 100% of their annual retainer paid in the form of DSUs. - Annual Retainer for Non-Executive Chairperson.
-The Non-Executive Chairperson will receive a \$ annual retainer in addition to the regular annual retainer, paid in quarterly installments in arrears.
-Of this amount, \$ will be paid in cash and \$ will be paid in the form of DSUs.
-Instead of receiving a cash payment, the Non-Executive Chairperson may elect to have 100% of the additional annual retainer paid in the form of DSUs. - Annual Retainer for a Lead Director.
-If a Lead Director is appointed in the absence of an independent Non-Executive Chairperson, the Lead Director would receive an annual cash retainer of \$ in addition to the regular annual retainer, paid quarterly installments in arrears. - Annual Retainer for Committee Chairs.
-As additional compensation for service as chairperson of a committee, each chairperson will receive an additional annual cash retainer payable in quarterly installments in arrears as follows: Audit Committee chair, \$; Compensation Committee chair, \$; and each other standing committee chair, \$. - Deferred Stock Units.
-The number of DSUs granted is determined by dividing the DSU value by the stock price of our common stock on the date of grant.
+Each non-management director will be paid an annual retainer of \$250,000 in quarterly installments in arrears.
+Of this amount, \$100,000 will be paid in cash and \$150,000 will be paid in the form of deferred stock units ("DSUs") to be granted under our 2021 Omnibus Incentive Plan, as described below. - Annual Retainer for Non-Executive Chairperson.
+The Non-Executive Chairperson will receive a \$200,000 annual retainer in addition to the regular annual retainer, paid in quarterly installments in arrears.
+Of this amount, \$80,000 will be paid in cash and \$120,000 will be paid in the form of DSUs. - Annual Retainer for a Lead Director.
+If a Lead Director is appointed in the absence of an independent Non-Executive Chairperson, the Lead Director would receive an annual cash retainer of \$20,000 in addition to the regular annual retainer, paid quarterly installments in arrears. - Annual Retainer for Committee Chairs.
+As additional compensation for service as chairperson of a committee, each chairperson will receive an additional annual cash retainer payable in quarterly installments in arrears as follows: Audit Committee chair, \$25,000; Compensation Committee chair, \$20,000; and each other standing committee chair, \$15,000. - Deferred Stock Units.
+The number of DSUs granted is determined by dividing the DSU value by the stock price of our common stock for the last 20 trading days of the applicable quarter of service.
 Each DSU represents the right to receive one share of our common stock in the future, following termination of service as a director.
-The DSUs will be settled in shares of common stock on a one-for-one basis beginning one year after the director leaves the Board in a single installment or installments over ten years, at the election of the director.
-Additionally, grants of DSUs will be settled in shares of common stock immediately upon the death of the non-management director.
+The DSUs will be settled in shares of our common stock on a one-for-one basis one year after the director leaves the Board in a single installment.
+Additionally, grants of DSUs will be settled in shares of our common stock upon the death of the non-management director.